-At Shively Bluff a peregrine falcon activity site and potential new eyrie was discovered incidentally during a northern spotted owl survey in 2010, when a pair of peregrine falcons were heard and observed nearby.
+At Shively Bluff this season the adult pair was able to produce three young from the nest that was initially found in 2011.
 Surveys during the 2011 nesting season were adequate to confirm pair occupancy, the location of a nest ledge (Figure 6), and the fledging of two juveniles.
 In 2012 three survey visits confirmed three fledglings at the Shively site.
 During the 2013 season, an adult pair was confirmed to nest and produce two fledglings from the same ledge.
+In 2014 three nestlings were confirmed on 3 June.
+This nest has been highly productive over the last four years in spite of consistent human disturbance near the nest cliff during the breeding season (e.g. presence of summer bridge, off-road vehicle use, swimmers, etc.).